ArenT1981/bsa_constraint_validation_assign1/README.md

 # Usage

-The Maven shade plugin is used to produce a "fat" JAR file, (which can be directly downloaded here(FIXME), if you would prefer to avoid having to build/compile from source by cloning the repository).
+The Maven shade plugin is used to produce a single "fat" JAR file with all dependencies bundled within it (which can be directly downloaded here(FIXME), if you would prefer to avoid having to build/compile from source by cloning the repository).
 Simply run the JAR file:

 `java -jar NHS_BSA_Assignment-1.0.jar`